openxla/stablehlo/docs/spec_draft.md

 ### Semantics

-Within each process group in the StableHLO grid, performs reduction, using `computations`, over the  values of the `operand` tensor from each process and produces a `result` tensor.
+Within each process group in the StableHLO grid, applies a reduction function `computation` to the values of the `operand` tensor from each process and produces a `result` tensor.

 The operation splits the StableHLO grid into process groups as follows: